Raising Hope for the 2016 Monarch Migration- Raise The Migration 4 Results

 failure to thrive– one caterpillar quit eating and finally starved over a week long period.
 After I euthanized, I dissected to confirm there weren’t any tachinid fly maggots inside.

 14 healthy females

 96% survival rate

-I’ve never had a death from mechanical failure but have heard of this happening before.
-Overall, I’m very happy with these results and I believe I’ve helped 22 butterflies get off to the best start possible for the long and perilous journey ahead.
-I hope you learned something new abut raising monarchs.
+I’m very happy with these results and I believe I’ve helped twenty-three butterflies get off to the best start possible for the long and perilous journey ahead.
+Bon voyage!

 Thank you for helping to Raise the Migration!